-Simone Spagnolo is Senior Lecturer and Course Leader for Composition (BMus and MMus) at the London College of Music, University of West London.
-Previously, he has been Senior Lecturer and Course Leader in Performing Arts at Anglia Ruskin University, Cambridge (2015/18), and Lecturer in Music Theatre at the University of Cumbria (2014/15).
+Simone Spagnolo is Senior Lecturer and Head of Composition (BMus and MMus) at the London College of Music, University of West London.
+Previously, he was Senior Lecturer and Course Leader in Performing Arts at Anglia Ruskin University, Cambridge (2015/18), and Lecturer in Music Theatre at the University of Cumbria (2014/15).

 Having gained a Masters and Ph.D. in composition at Trinity Laban Conservatoire of Music and Dance, London, he has guest-lectured at institutions such as the Royal Central School of Speech and Drama, Trinity Laban Conservatoire, University of York and The Purcell School.